Mary Xavier Mehegan: New Jersey

-The two Sisters took up residence at the Orphan Asylum of St. Patrick in early 1854.
-Later that year, they encountered a resurgence of anti-Catholic prejudice when, on 5 September 1854, a march through the city was held by 3,000 members of the Orange Order.
-After reports of the other Catholic church of the city being broken into and looted, the Sisters took the orphans and locked themselves in the cathedral, where they spent the night.
-Later the Sisters also began to teach in the parish school, a service which they carried out until its closing in 1975.

 In 1858 Bishop Bayley requested of their superiors in Emmitsburg that the Sisters in New Jersey be established as an independent congregation, with Mehegan as Mother Superior.
-She and Sister Mary Catherine, along with five recruits for the new religious institute, took their vows on that 19 July, at that time the feast day of St. Vincent de Paul, whose Rule of Life they followed.
+She and Sister Mary Catharine, along with five recruits for the new religious institute, took their vows on that 19 July, at that time the feast day of St. Vincent de Paul, whose Rule of Life they followed.
 This feast was to become the traditional day for the annual renewal of their vows held by the Sisters.
-Approval of the new institute was received on 29 September 1859 and Mehegan was formally appointed the first Mother Superior of the new congregation, to be known as the Sisters of Charity of St. Elizabeth (in honor of the bishop's aunt and their foundress).
-Mehegan was to serve in this office until her death.
+Approval of the new institute was received on 29 September 1859 and Mehegan was formally appointed the first Mother Superior of the new congregation, to be known as the Sisters of Charity of Saint Elizabeth (in honor of the bishop's aunt and their foundress).
+Mehegan was to serve in this office until her death in 1915.
 At the time, they kept the religious habit and Constitutions of the Sisters in New York.
 Later in 1880, at the request of the bishop, they replaced the black widow's cap of Mother Seton with a black veil.
 In less than a year the first Catholic hospital in New Jersey was opened at St. Mary's, Newark.

-On 2 July 1860, the mother-house was removed to the old Chegaray mansion at Madison, which had recently been vacated by Seton Hall College.
-The Academy of St. Elizabeth was opened the same year.
+On 2 July 1860, the motherhouse was removed to the old Chegaray mansion at Madison, which had recently been vacated by Seton Hall College.
+The Academy of Saint Elizabeth was opened the same year.
 During the Civil War Sisters of Charity cared for soldiers on both sides in emergency hospitals set up at the train stations in Newark and Trenton.

-To accommodate the rapidly growing community the mother-house and academy were removed in 1880 to Convent Station, near Morristown.
-The site came to be known as Convent Station, from the name given to the train station they persuaded the New Jersey Railroad to open.

 Mother Xavier served as Mother General for 56 years.
-Under her leadership, the Sisters opened parish schools, academies, hospitals, a day nursery, orphanages, a home for the incurably ill, and a residence for working women were established.
+Under her leadership, the Sisters opened parish schools, academies, hospitals, a day nursery, orphanages, a home for the incurably ill, and a residence for working women.